lfbergee/presentations/cypress.md

 -> # This is how it works <-

-> This blocks represent "you"
+> This blocks represent "your potential counter argument"

-...maybe a snarky, iconic and a stupid version of "you"

-And I will try to respond to "you" and you, so please **interupt** if you have something to share
+Please **interupt** if you have something to share

 ---